 When learning to drive in a manual car, the two displays that you should be most concerned with are the rev-counter and the speedometer.

-Rev-counter: The rev-counter also know as the tachometer, is a gauge which measures the speed of the engine.
+The rev-counter also know as the tachometer, is a gauge that measures the speed of the engine.
 The engine always rotates when switched on and this gauge measures how many revolutions it makes per minute, this is known as the engine’s RPM.
-The RPM of the engine and the speed at which the gearbox rotates, must match for any given gear.
+The RPM of the engine and the speed at which the gearbox rotates must match for any given gear.

-Callout: Tip With the vehicle stationary, look ahead at the road as you normally would and practice taking take quick glances at the speedometer, without moving your head.
-This excercise will help judge your speed, without taking your eyes off the road
+Tip: With the vehicle stationary, look ahead at the road as you normally would and practice taking take quick glances at the speedometer, without moving your head.
+This exercise will help judge your speed, without taking your eyes off the road.

 How to Drive a Manual Car For Beginners: Step by step